kiraistakenlol/epunch/README.md

 ## Core Entities

+### User Management
-1.  **User:** The customer.
+1.  **User:** The customer with a universal QR code for all loyalty interactions.
 Can optionally be a super admin with access to development tools.
 2.  **Admin User:** System administrators with varying permission levels (staff, manager, super admin).
-3.  **Merchant:** The business offering loyalty programs.
+3.  **Merchant:** The business offering multiple loyalty product types to customers.

+### Loyalty Product Templates (Created by Merchants)
-4.  **Loyalty Program:** Defines the rules and reward for a specific merchant offer (e.g., "10 punches for a free coffee").
+4.  **Loyalty Program:** Defines punch card rules and rewards (e.g., "10 punches for a free coffee").
+5.  **Bundle Program:** Template for pre-sellable packages with quantity presets and validity periods (e.g., "10 Gym Visits" bundle).
+6.  **Discount Program:** Template for percentage-based savings programs *(coming soon)*.

+### User Loyalty Product Instances
-5.  **Punch Card:** Tracks a specific user's progress in a loyalty program.
+7.  **Punch Card:** Individual user's progress tracker for a specific loyalty program.
+8.  **Bundle:** Individual user's bundle instance with remaining quantity, expiration date, and usage tracking.
+9.  **Discount Card:** Individual user's discount card with usage limits and validity *(coming soon)*.

+### Activity Tracking
-6.  **Punch:** A single punch event.
+10. **Punch:** Records a single punch event with timestamp and location.
+11. **Bundle Usage:** Records each bundle redemption event with quantity used and timestamp.
+12. **Discount Usage:** Records discount applications with amount saved and timestamp *(coming soon)*.

 ## Technical Implementation